zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

 ignorePost: true
 ---

-With the introduction to the [Microservice](https://martinfowler.com/articles/microservices.html) architecture for backend developers were looking into developing a similar architecture for frontend applications which is what we now known as [Micro frontends](https://micro-frontends.org/).
+With the introduction to the [Microservice](https://martinfowler.com/articles/microservices.html) architecture for the backend, developers were looking into developing a similar architecture for frontend applications which is what we now know as [Micro frontends](https://micro-frontends.org/).
-This architecture has similar set of pros and cons as Microservices but for frontend.
-One of the implementations to achieve this architecture from bundling tool such as Webpack and Vite are called Module Federation.
+This architecture has a similar set of pros and cons as Microservices but for the frontend.
+One of the implementations to achieve this architecture from bundling tools such as Webpack and Vite is called Module Federation.

 ## What is Module Federation?

-Module federation is concept which get different builds to come together to make one application.
-So in most cases one will be the host application which will bring all other remote components that are built to be shared.
+Module federation is a concept that gets different builds to come together to make one application.
+So in most cases, one will be the host application which will bring all other remote components that are built to be shared.

 ![How federation looks like](https://cdn.hashnode.com/res/hashnode/image/upload/v1681957205265/bcuUQoe-I.webp?auto=format)

-Figure 1 shows rough explanation on how it works.
-In host application there will be a reference to each remote component as an import or a Lazy Loaded module.
+Figure 1 shows a rough explanation of how it works.
+In the host application, there will be a reference to each remote component as an import or a Lazy Loaded module.
-At the remote servers where each “HomePage App” and “Payment App” hosted, shared components are packaged into a JavaScript module and will be publicly available as a built JavaScript files (in above example “homepage.js” and “payment.js”).
+At the remote servers where each “HomePage App” and “Payment App” is hosted, shared components are packaged into a JavaScript module and will be publicly available as built JavaScript files (in the above example “homepage.js” and “payment.js”).
-Then from host application side these remote components will be brought in at runtime as JavaScript module and will be treated as components in hosted application.
+Then from the host application side, these remote components will be brought in at runtime as a JavaScript module and will be treated as components in the hosted application.

-More details can be found [here](https://webpack.js.org/concepts/module-federation/) about concept of Module Federation.
+More details can be found [here](https://webpack.js.org/concepts/module-federation/) about the concept of Module Federation.

 ## How to use module federation in Vite?

 To get the module federation functionality we need to add a plugin to Vite.
 [Plugin can be found here](https://github.com/originjs/vite-plugin-federation).

-There are always minimum two places where we need to configure to get the module federation functionality.
-One configuration should be applied on the remote application where we have the components to be shared to tell Vite that what are the components that will be shared as modules and what is the entry name for the build.
+There is always a minimum of two places where we need to configure to get the module federation functionality.
+One configuration should be applied on the remote application where we have the components to be shared to tell Vite which components will be shared as modules and what is the entry name for the build.
-Other Configuration should be applied on the host application side where we going to use the federated modules.
+The other Configuration should be applied on the host application side where we going to use the federated modules.

 Following are the configurations to be applied on both sides.